In 1956, sociologist Erving Goffman wrote The Presentation of Self in Everyday Life.

 The blog post What Is Assertive Communication?
 10 Real-Life Examples includes nonverbal qualities that complement and enhance assertive statements.
 Hints for eye contact, facial expressions, and posture can be found throughout.

-Finally, in the blog post Cultivating Social Intelligence: 3 Ways to Understand Others, we discuss characteristics of social intelligence, including body language.
+In the blog post Cultivating Social Intelligence: 3 Ways to Understand Others, we discuss characteristics of social intelligence, including body language.

 A Take-Home Message